 Iroquois became the first American-bred horse to win the Derby in 1881.

 Ruler Of The World became the first Derby winner wearing sheepskin cheek-pieces in 2013.

 Six fillies have won the Derby.
 The most recent was Fifinella in 1916, who also won the Oaks.
 The other 5 were Eleanor (1801), Blink Bonny (1857), Shotover (1882), Signorinetta (1908), Tagalie (1912).

 The last filly to run in the race was 1,000 Guineas winner Cape Verdi in 1998.
 She started as 11/4 favourite, but could only finish ninth.

 Eleven broodmares can claim two Derby-winning offspring among their progeny, but no mare has produced three winners to date.
-Urban Sea is the most recent example, giving birth to Galileo (winner in 2001) and Sea The Stars (winner in 2009, pictured right).
+Urban Sea is the most recent example, giving birth to Galileo (winner in 2001) and Sea The Stars (winner in 2009, pictured above).

 In 1828 the race was declares a dead-heat, with Cadland winning a run-off against The Colonel by half a length.
 There was also a dead-heat in 1884, when Harvester and St. Gatien shared the title.

 Minoru was the first Derby winner owned by a reigning monarch, King Edward VII, in 1909.
 The King had previously won the race twice as Prince of Wales.

 The last grey horse to win the Derby was Airborne in 1946.